-Simply put, the Blue Business Plus is hands down the best business card on the market for everyday expenses, the cream of the crop.
+Simply put, we consider the Blue Business Plus the best business card on the market for everyday expenses, the cream of the crop.
 The card earns 2x Membership Rewards points on all business expenses, all day every day, with no category restrictions, on the first $50,000 each year.
-Unlike the Ink Cash, which requires a partner card to transfer points to travel partners, points earned on the Blue Business Pluscan be transferred to the full list of Membership Rewards airline and hotel partners without holding another card.
+Unlike the Chase Ink cards mentioned above, which require a partner card to transfer points to travel partners, points earned on the Blue Business Plus can be transferred to the full list of Membership Rewards airline and hotel partners without holding another card.
 For more details check out our full review.

 The Amex SimplyCash Plus earns 5% cash back at U.S. office supply stores and on wireless telephone services purchased directly from U.S. service providers, and 3% back on one of the following categories: